Following the passage of the Farm Bill, hemp products with no more than 0.3% THC are no longer subject to the Controlled Substances Act.

 "THC-free is a key point.
-It’s probably what gets you from a $1bn dollar industry to a $20bn industry because we feel that the likes of Target, CVS and Walgreens want to carry a THC-free product and now they actually have a reliable partner that can ensure that."
+It’s probably what gets you from a $1bn dollar industry to a $20bn industry because we feel that the likes of Target, CVS, and Walgreens want to carry a THC-free product.
+Now they actually have a reliable partner that can ensure that."

 According to Elfenbein, a hemp extract containing no more than 0.3% THC is easier to produce than a 0.0% THC extract because it's what the hemp plant naturally contains.

 "At a high level, it’s very difficult to pull out all the THC from a process because THC and CBD effectively have the same molecular weight.
 The systems today typically rely on that, therefore, are inefficient in stripping out the THC component," he said.

 Socati uses proprietary chromatography technology to separate and fully extract the THC component from the hemp plant, explained Elfenbein.

 "There is some capability of chromatography in the lab setting but not at scale.
 What we have developed is the mass scale version of chromatography, which allows us to be a large, consistent provider of product in the marketplace."